 Were You Involved in a Slip and Fall Accident in Florida?

 Each day, many people fall victim to slip and fall accidents and need the assistance of a Florida slip and fall lawyer.
 Dangerous working conditions, wet floors, cracked sidewalks, and poor lighting are just a few things that may cause this type of incident.
-Workers who perform tasks on tall buildings or similar places are especially at risk.
+Workers who perform tasks in tall buildings or similar places are especially at risk.
 It is common for these people to fall from ladders, roofs, or elevated spaces and to become injured.
 These events can cause tremendous harm.
-If you have suffered from a slip and fall accident, it is essential to seek legal advice.
+If you have suffered from a slip and fall or trip and fall accident, it is essential to seek legal advice.
 If another party is to blame for your injuries, you may be able to receive compensation.
 It is not always easy to prove liability without legal help.
 At the Shiner Law Group, we will review your case and will work hard to bring you justice.

 Common Types of Florida Slip and Fall Injuries